Skip to Content

 New Zealand used to have about 5,000 travel agents.
 Now there are about 1,500.

-Their years of expertise was valuable before, but now with the ever changing rules in every country, they are more essential than ever.
-Imagine trying to keep up with the Covid test requirements on a Europe trip that includes three or four countries, by yourself!
+Travel agents have years of expertise.
+This was valuable before Covid, but now with the ever changing rules in every country, they are more essential than ever.

 The decision of airlines to come out of Covid by cutting agent commissions is big boy bullying if you ask me.
 They want their seats sold, but will not pay anything to the person who does the selling.